Quickstart

 You will also notice that navigation links were automatically added to the nav bar when we created the autogenerated screens.

-To view the app with a different permission level, toggle the View as basic user option.
+To view the app with a different permission level, change the View as basic user option.

 A public user does not have permission to view the app by default